R3dCr3sc3nt/AlexCTF/SC1-Mathbot/README.md

 Question  1 :
 50489238639188063698070072981610 * 1364107478925961178712787264169 =
 ```

-I reconnected a few times to confirm that the server handed out random equations to be solved, I also solved one manually
-and was prompted with a new one.
-I wrote a python script to automatize the process.
+I reconnected a few times to confirm that the server handed out random equations to be solved.
+After solving one manually, I was prompted with a new math problem.
+At this point, I wrote a python script to automate the process.

 ```
 #!/usr/bin/python2.7
 import socket